oshaughnessy/maysl.soccer/_pages/refs.md

 advised to assess the maturity level of their child prior to permitting them to take one of the Entry Level Referee Courses."

-As a league, MAYSL will require that a referee is 1-2 years older than the age of the players they are officiating.
+As a league, MAYSL will require that a referee or facilitator is 1-2 years older than the age of the players they are officiating.

-### Uniforms and Equipment
+## Purchasing Uniforms and Equipment

-Every referee must provide and wear a USSF approved uniform whenever they are reffing games.
-The colors change from year to year but the basic uniform is a yellow jersey with black stripes, black shorts with pockets and black socks with three white stripes at the top.
-Other approved jerseys include: red, black, and blue but we stick with the standard yellow because all refs in a game are supposed to match.
-You will also need a whistle, watch, coin and pen for all games.
-As an adult you will need red and yellow cards and flags.
+You may buy the gear online through any soccer store or through many sporting goods stores or other soccer stores in the Fresno Area.
+They do not need to be any specific brand.

+Local options:

-* Soccer Express, 6751 N Blackstone@Herndon, Fresno / 559-432-7511
+* Soccer Express, 6751 N Blackstone @ Herndon in Fresno / 559-432-7511

 	Tell them you are a MAYSL referee & receive a 15% discount.
 	They have gear packages for referees, as well as individual items.

-* Pro Soccer, 6929 N Willow@Herndon, Clovis / 559-299-5363
+* Pro Soccer, 6929 N Willow @ Herndon in Clovis / 559-299-5363

 	They have ref gear packages.
 They will give MAYSL refs a discount on individual gear items.

-You may buy the gear online through any soccer store or through many sporting goods stores or other soccer stores in the Fresno Area.
-They do not need to be any specific brand.

-### Scheduling
+## Schedules

 Schedules are managed by the league reffing coordinator, sgsultana@gmail.com